iseft/recipe-generator/README.md

 The app uses Clerk's React components which handle authentication automatically.
 The backend verifies JWT tokens from the frontend using Clerk's JWT verification library.

-## AI Tools Usage

-This project was developed with the assistance of AI tools (specifically Cursor's AI coding assistant) to accelerate development and ensure best practices.
-AI was used for:

-- **Code generation**: Initial scaffolding of components, handlers, and database models
-- **Refactoring assistance**: Help with architectural decisions (DDD structure, Clean Architecture patterns)
-- **Error resolution**: Debugging compilation errors and type mismatches
-- **Documentation**: Generating README sections and code comments
-- **Code review**: Suggestions for improvements and consistency

-All AI-generated code was reviewed, tested, and integrated manually.
-The final codebase reflects deliberate architectural choices and follows Rust/TypeScript best practices.

 ## Security Considerations

 ### Authentication & Authorization